mnk400/mnk400.github.io/MIGRATION.md

 **Why this split:** the cost of lifting is per-widget, not per-codebase.
 If you only need a switcher today, you only lift the switcher.
 The hard rule is "no NEW consumers of legacy globals from Astro pages" — every page port either uses already-lifted components, or lifts what it needs in the same commit.

-Examples that stay as Bucket 3 reference (not lifted yet, no Astro consumer): `_sass/` (consumed via Vite loadPaths, fine as-is), `readme-renderer.js` and `release-meta.js` (used only by product pages we haven't ported).
+Examples that stay as Bucket 3 reference (not lifted yet, no Astro consumer): `_sass/` (consumed via Vite loadPaths, fine as-is).

 ---